MOKA108/DEVOPS-Project/README.md

 GitHub Actions automates the process of testing, building, and deploying your application.
 For this project, every major commit triggers the workflow to ensure code quality and up-to-date Docker images.
 The workflow file is located at `.github/workflows/node.js.yml` and runs tests and builds the Docker image on each push.
 Docker Hub credentials are required as secrets (see workflow file for details).

 ![GitHub Actions workflow](screenshots/workflows.png)

 ---

 ### 4. VM Provisioning (Vagrant + Ansible)

-This step automates the creation and configuration of a virtual machine for the application using Vagrant and Ansible.
-It provisions a Linux VM, installs all required software (Node.js, MySQL, and the app), and sets up the environment to closely match production.
-This allows for consistent, repeatable deployments and easy testing in an isolated environment.
+This step uses Vagrant and Ansible to automate the creation and configuration of a virtual machine for the application.
+It provisions a Linux VM, installs all the necessary software (Node.js, MySQL and the application itself) and sets up the environment so that it closely matches the production environment.
+This enables consistent, repeatable deployments and straightforward testing in an isolated environment.

 #### Prerequisites
 - Vagrant